marifribeiro/mdlinks/README.md

 ### Importing to your JS application

-Follow the steps [above](#Usage) to install the repository globally and add the following code to your application:
+Follow the steps [above](#Usage) to clone and install the repository globally and add the following code to your application:

 `const mdLinks = require("./lib/index.js");`

 The function accepts two parameters - **path** being the absolute path of the markdown file you want to read and **option** which is (guess what?) optional!
-And if it's value is true, the function will also return the response status of the website.
+And if it's value is **'--validate'**, the function will also return the response status of the website.
 See the example below to call mdLinks:

 ```